 That’s four things.
 If you have all four going for you, you’re pretty much golden.
 If you have three, you’re probably still good, for a while.
 If you have two, you’re on short time.
 If you have one…ehhhh good luck.
 Better off than somebody with zero.

 But what happens when one or more of these four dynamic factors starts to change?
 The diet that was working for you previously is now disastrous.
 That whole "once you stop working out muscle turns to fat" adage?
 Your fat ass just needs to eat less now that resistance training isn't part of your routine anymore, there's no muscle turning to fat.

 High carb habits are super fun when you're young and can get away with it, then one day you wake up and see 30 candles on your birthday cake, and it's time to re-efucking-valuate.

-Been blasting your cells with insulin your whole life and suddenly oatmeal and orange juice every morning makes you fat?
-Ever tried forcefully spinning a phillips screwdriver counter-clockwise over and over into a slightly stripped screw?
-Yeah, it doesn't just magically get un-screwed.
+Been blasting your cells with insulin your whole life and suddenly oatmeal and orange juice every morning make you fat?
+Ever tried forcefully spinning a Phillips screwdriver counter-clockwise over and over into a slightly stripped screw?
+Yeah, it doesn't just magically get unscrewed.
 Neither do you.

 Your body is running on glucose, which has a limited storage capacity, and it can’t tap into fat, which has a figuratively endless supply of fuel for you to use, if you could sort out how to get at it.

 Here’s a slide from one of my webinars:

 My analogy, which I think I borrowed from either Peter Attia, or Volek & Phinney, or maybe I made it up, I wish I could remember so I could give proper credit…was that of a fuel tanker driving across the country.
 The driver has to stop and refuel the tiny tank represented by the small blue arrow on the left, quite frequently, even though he has this huge fuel tank (represented by the large blue arrow on the right), which he can’t access.